Pharmr/almace-scaffolding/_app/_pages/about.md

 desc: Managing your drug therapy doesn't have to
 ---

-# With Pharmr, we make it easy to manage your maintenance or continuation therapy online so you never miss a dose;
+# Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose;
 <br>
 ☺ Get, refill, reorder and easily switch between drugs of the same class
 ☺ Each protocol run by a specialist who knows your condition and medications
-☺ Cruise indefinitely on your Humira, Byktarvi or Lispro without ever missing a beat
+☺ Cruise indefinitely on your *Humira*, *Byktarvi* or *Lispro* without ever missing a beat
 ☺ Do other things and stop worry about your meds

+<br>
 # How it works
-<br>

 # 🔎
 Find your protocol and subscribe